-&lt;sup>7 As indicated above, affected agencies may wish to investigate the alternative of a contract between PMFD and County of San Mateo in which the County would in essence add PMFD service to the existing agreement.
-Significant incidents include structure fire, multiple victim accidents/injuries, traffic accidents, grassfire, hazmat, personnel including one captain and two fire fighter/paramedics and a part-time chief.
-It is not clear at this time if figures provided for the first year projection include over-time and/or coverage for absences.
+8 As indicated above, affected agencies may wish to investigate the alternative of a contract between PMFD and County of San Mateo in which the County would in essence add PMFD service to the existing agreement.
+9 Significant incidents include structure fire, multiple victim accidents/injuries, traffic accidents, grassfire, hazmat, aircraft, boating incidents, cliff rescue, explosions and bomb threats.